-Whether you are dancing, climbing stairs, simply getting out of bed, or running, your hip joint is extremely important for overall function.
-The hip is a ball and socket joint that allows for wide range of motion, thereby opening itself to a variety of injuries.
+Whether you are dancing, climbing stairs, simply getting out of bed, or running, hip pain can be extremely debilitating, your hip joint is extremely important for overall function.
+A ball and socket joint that allows for wide range of motion, thereby opening itself to a variety of hip injuries.

 As a complex collection of cartilage, ligaments, tendons, and muscles, the hip endures the shocks of daily living but is also vulnerable to athletic injury.

-If you have numbness, tingling, night pain, or progressive weakness, your Orthology provider can investigate and begin a plan of care to get you better, faster.
+If you have numbness, tingling, night pain, or progressive weakness, your Orthology Specialist can work with your current hip doctor and investigate and begin a plan of care to get you better, faster.

-Their comprehensive approach encompasses nonsurgical treatments that relieve pain, promote healing and prevent future injuries.
-Orthology providers excel in customized treatment plans that are designed to increase your strength, restore your range of motion and alleviate pain.
+Hip treatment therapist at Orthology, use a non-surgical approach to treating hip related injuries and conditions that relieve pain, promote healing and prevent future injuries.
+Specialists design customized treatment plans for common hip injuries and ailments that increase your strength, restore your range of motion and alleviate pain.

-Treatment begins with gaining a thorough understanding of the source of your pain, a clear diagnosis, and a personalized plan for getting you back to doing what you love.
+Treatment begins with gaining a thorough understanding of the source of your hip pain, a clear diagnosis, and a personalized plan for getting you back to doing what you love.
 Trying to return to athletic activities?
-No problem. they will even provide you a timeframe for your return.
+No problem.
+Orthology Specialists will even provide you a timeframe for your return.

-Because Orthology providers employ a hands-on approach and begin treatment at your very first appointment, you should feel relief or increased function quickly.
+Because Orthology specialists a hands-on approach and begin hip injury treatment at your very first appointment, you should feel relief or increased function quickly.
 You’ll also likely experience improved performance in your hip.

-At the outset of care, your medical and physical history is assessed along with other lifestyle factors (such as the type of injury, age, sport, and other needs).
-With this information, Orthology providers are able to develop a custom care plan that fits your goals.
+At the outset of hip injury treatment, your medical and physical history is assessed along with other lifestyle factors (such as the type of injury, age, sport, and other needs).
+With this information, Orthology specialists are able to develop a custom care plan that fits your goals.

-Our expert Orthology providers work one-on-one with every patient to ensure their treatment goals are met.
-Therapy programs are continually reassessed to monitor changes and improvements in your condition.
+Our expert Orthology specialists work one-on-one with every patient to ensure their hip injury treatment goals are met.
+Therapy programs are continually reassessed to monitor changes and improvements in your hip injury .
 In addition to intensive hands-on treatment received in Orthology practices, they integrate these therapeutic techniques into your daily life and provide you with a roadmap to follow for optimal recovery.

-Orthology providers believe the path to recovery is an active process.
-Therefore, they ensure they provide you with the tools you need, such as at-home exercises and treatment related information, in order to continually improve and remain healthy outside of their practices.
+Orthology specialists believe the path to recovery is an active process.
+Therefore, they ensure they provide you with the tools you need, such as at-home exercises and hip injury treatment related information, in order to continually improve and remain healthy outside of their practices.
 This creates a results-driven attitude that accelerates your healing, promotes healthy living and prevents re-injury or future injury.